dhis2/dhis2-android-sdk/doc/content/androsdk/synchronization.md

 -

-#### Elements handling

-For tracked entity instances, enrollments and events the SDK will check that the property **state** of each element is set to `SYNCED` after overwriting the element with the downloaded data.
+#### Overwriting existing data

+In general all the downloaded data is stored and set as `SYNCED`.
+Although there are some exceptions:
+- Tracker elements with errors.
+- Tracker elements with warnings.
+- Tracker elements with pending updates.

-This step ensures that no updated data or data with errors or warnings is lost in the download process.
+These exceptions ensure that no updated data or data with errors or warnings is lost during the download process.

 ### Upload

 The SDK can be used to upload data to the server.

-For data upload, the SDK collects the elements which are set to be uploaded and creates a payload which will be sent to the server.
+For data upload, the SDK collects the tracker elements which are set to be uploaded and creates a payload.
+This payload will be sent to the server.
-The **state** property of each element is used to store the synchronization status of each instance.
+The **state** property of each tracker element is used to store the synchronization status of each instance.
-After an upload, the SDK will analyze the import summaries and update the **state** property of each element synced.
+After an upload, the SDK will analyze the import summaries and update the **state** property of each synced element.

 #### Strategies

 - **Tracked entity instances**.
 The SDK uses `CREATE_AND_UPDATE` for 2.29 and `SYNC` for later versions.
 - **Single events**.
 The `CREATE_AND_UPDATE` strategy is used to synchronize single events.

 #### States

-###### TO_POST
+- `TO_POST`.
 This state is set each time an element is created.
-When the upload method is executed all the data set to `TO_POST` is collected and added to the payload for the upload.
+When the upload method is executed all the data set to to post is collected and added to the payload for the upload.

-###### TO_UPDATE

-The `TO_UPDATE` state is set when an existing element is retrofitted.
+- `TO_UPDATE`.
+This state is set when an existing element is retrofitted.
 All the elements with this state will be collected to generate the payload for the upload.

-###### TO_DELETE

-`TO_DELETE` state is set to delete an element from the server.
-The different instances set with the *to delete* state will be deleted from the server when the upload method is executed.
+- `TO_DELETE`.
+The elements set with *to delete* state will be deleted from the server when the upload method is executed.

-###### SYNCED

-After the upload all the elements correctly uploaded will be set automatically as `SYNCED`.
+- `SYNCED`.
+The element is synced.
 The elements *synced* won't be collected to form the payload for uploads.

-###### ERROR
+- `ERROR`.
 If one element displays an error while syncing it will be set automatically as `ERROR` after the upload.

-The SDK reads the import summary of each upload call and checks if there are elements with errors.
-If a *tracker event* displays an error, the `ERROR` state will be propagated automatically to the enrollment and the tracked entity instance associated.
-Also, if a *tracker enrollment* displays an error, it will be propagated automatically to its tracked entity instance.

-###### WARNING
+The elements with *errors* won't be collected to form the payload for uploads.

-As with the state `ERROR`, if one element displays a warning, the state will be set automatically as `WARNING`.
+- `WARNING`.
+If one element displays a warning while syncing it will be set automatically as `WARNING` after the upload.
+The elements with *warnings* won't be collected to form the payload for uploads.
-The state will be propagated to the enrollment and tracked entity instance or just the tracked entity instance if the tracker element requires it.

-#### Errors and warnings propagation
+#### Server response management

+After an upload, the SDK will analyze the import summaries and take the next actions.

+- If the response success:
+    - Set the **state** property of each element to `SYNCED`.
+- If there are conflicts:
+    - Set the **state** property to `ERROR` or `WARNING` for the element with the conflict.
-The SDK will propagate errors and warnings in enrollments and events until the tracked entity instance.
+    - Propagate errors and warnings from enrollments and events until the tracked entity instance giving errors higher priority than warnings.
-- A warning will be propagated if a child displays a warning but there are no errors among children after the upload.
-- An error will be propagated whenever at least one child displays an error after the upload.
+    - Store the import conflicts.

 ## Reserved values